 Nordenson points to the example of the Netherlands and cities like Hamburg that incorporate flood plains into their planning.
 Similarly Hurricane Katrina showed the importance of preserving Gulf coastal swamps.
 He hopes a project with the New York Port Authority to begin using dredged material for natural barriers will get underway soon.

-Nordenson and his team of engineers, architects and designers showed some of their ideas at the Museum of Modern Art for an exhibition called "Rising Currents."
+Nordenson and his team of engineers, architects and designers showed some of their ideas at the Museum of Modern Art for an exhibition called

 At the local level, the Nature Conservancy is working with communities in Long Island to identify the risks from rising sea levels and protect wetlands.
-Sarene Marshall, who leads the Conservancy's Global Climate Change Team,
+Sarene Marshall, who leads the Conservancy's Global Climate Change Team, estimates that every dollar spent in preventive measures saves $5 in disaster recovery, and that long-term investment in natural infrastructure is more effective than hard engineering.
+She points to the value of the humble oyster reef, nature's version of the sea wall.

 Paul Greenburg, writing in The New York Times Tuesday, echoes her point, saying that in previous centuries "a bivalve population that numbered in the trillions ... played a critical role in stabilizing the shoreline from Washington to Boston."